Alesli/microservices-ramped-deployment/README.md

 - `docker build -t users-db-image -f DockerfileUserDb .`

 for posts
-- `docker build -t i posts-db-image -f DockerfilePostDb .`
+- `docker build -t posts-db-image -f DockerfilePostDb .`

 ### Run a container using the following command:
 for users: